 - Get all contact information from others involved in the accident, including the driver's insurance number

 - When possible, call the employer and make a report about the accident

-- Be sure an accident report is submitted to the Illinois Department of Motor Vehicles within 10 days if injuries or damage is involved
+- Be sure an accident report is submitted to the Illinois Department of Motor Vehicles within ten days if injuries or damages are involved

-- Never discuss responsibility for the car accident or any details or circumstances about the crash with anyone other than the employer, police, an identified representative of the employer possibility insurance carrier, or retained attorney that represents your legal interest
+- Never discuss responsibility for the car accident or any details or circumstances about the crash with anyone other than the employer, police, an identified claims adjuster of the employer's insurance carrier, or retained attorney representing your legal interest.

-Work-related vehicle accidents can be complex when deciphering a complex web of employment status, fault for the accident and insurance coverage issues.
-It is essential to have a work-related vehicle accident attorney to ensure adequate compensation is obtained for all avenues of recovery.
-Typically, the attorney can obtain enough recompense to cover a variety of expenses that include:
+Work-related car crashes can be complicated when it requires deciphering a complex web of employment status, who is at fault for the accident, and insurance coverage issues.
+It is essential to have a work-related vehicle accident attorney to ensure adequate compensation is obtained for every available avenue of recovery.

 - Lost wages from missed work